Back to Blog

 Frequently Asked Questions

-Is Antigravity really free?
+Is Google Antigravity free?

 Does Antigravity replace Android Studio?

 No. Antigravity handles code generation while Android Studio provides Android-specific tools like emulators and profilers.
 They work best together.
+See our Android Studio integration guide.

 Can I use Antigravity offline?